dbltnk/rules-exploration/README.md

     * difficulty scaling: increase digits for rules
     * needs a history of random species, otherwise naming is useless
     * identify the [birth / survival] rules for species [X]
-    * input for "what the rules are" mode (just leave number slots for birth, survive & then border behaviour)
+    * input for "what the rules are" mode (just leave number slots for birth, survive & then border behavior)
     * Submit paper for peer review
     * If wrong, peer reviewers (or the doc) reveal one part of the solution
     * Score = fewer guesses
+* P2 tutorial / intro
+    * explain birth/survive(death) basics
+    * start with Conway's life, the  introduce alternatives
 * P2 free play mode
     * just a chill experimentation mode where you set rules and see what you can get to emerge